yuri-schmaltz/Wan2GP/README.md

 ```

-Note that *Flash attention* and *Sage attention* are quite complex to install on Windows but offers a better memory management (and consequently longer videos) than the default *sdpa attention*.
+Note pytorch *sdpa attention* is available by default.
+It is worth installing *Sage attention* (albout as simple as it sounds) because it offers a 30% speed boost over *sdpa attention* at a small quality cost.
-Likewise *Pytorch Compilation* will work on Windows only if you manage to install Triton.
-It is quite a complex process (see below for links).
+In order to install Sage, you will need to install also Triton.
+If Triton is installed you can turn on *Pytorch Compilation* which will give you an additional 20% speed boost and reduced VRAM consumption.

 ### Ready to use python wheels for Windows users
 I provide here links to simplify the installation for Windows users with Python 3.10 / Pytorch 2.51 / Cuda 12.4.
-As I am not hosting these files I won't be able to provide support neither guarantee they do what they should do.
+I won't be able to provide support neither guarantee they do what they should do.
 - Triton attention (needed for *pytorch compilation* and *Sage attention*)
 ```
 pip install https://github.com/woct0rdho/triton-windows/releases/download/v3.2.0-windows.post9/triton-3.2.0-cp310-cp310-win_amd64.whl # triton for pytorch 2.6.0